glennlum/AWS-Serverless-Projects/README.md

 This code contains a Hello World API built with AWS SAM CLI.
 ## Project 7
 This code contains a Hello World API built with AWS SAM and AWS Toolkit in VS code.

+## Project 8
+This code contains a a simplistic version of an API that might be used by the front-end to retrieve a dynamic message to display in the UI; in this case, greeting the user by name ([source](https://www.serverless.com/blog/make-serverless-graphql-api-using-lambda-dynamodb/)).